Catfishfishcat1991/Hackers-Handbook/README.md

 # Hackers-Handbook
-a learning path to programing
+a learning path to programing and ethical hacking